Crabbing - personal phobia and an Island Guide

-When I was just 6 years old I went crabbing with my sister, a past time that our parents endorsed whole heartedly as it got us out of the house for a good 4 hours.
+When I was just 6 years old I went crabbing with my sister, a pastime that our parents endorsed whole heartedly as it got us out of the house for a good 4 hours.
 Prior to this particular moment one balmy summer I found the whole experience very rewarding.

 We were on a pontoon just under the old Yar bridge in Yarmouth.
 As usual we had stocked up on bones from the butcher, now long closed down, and had our standard orange lines wrapped around a stick and a couple of large black buckets with the hope of beating our record.
 I must stress here that my sister is 3 years older than me so at 9 years old she was looking for that extra bit of fun – unbeknown to me at this time.